Asclera Prescribing Information

-Asclera is contraindicated for patients with known allergy (anaphylaxis) to polidocanol and patients with acute thromboembolic diseases.
+Asclera is contraindicated for patients with known allergy to polidocanol and patients with acute thromboembolic diseases.

 Severe allergic reactions have been reported following polidocanol use, including anaphylactic reactions, some of them fatal.
 Severe reactions are more frequent with use of larger volumes (> 3 mL).
-The dose of polidocanol should therefore be minimized.
+Minimize the dose of polidocanol.
 Be prepared to treat anaphylaxis appropriately.

-Severe adverse local effects, including tissue necrosis, may occur following extravasation; therefore, care should be taken in intravenous needle placement and the smallest effective volume at each injection site should be used.
+Severe adverse local effects, including tissue necrosis, may occur following extravasation; therefore, take care in intravenous needle placement and use the smallest effective volume at each injection.

 After the injection session is completed, apply compression with a stocking or bandage, and have the patient walk for 15-20 minutes.
-Keep the patient under supervision during this period to treat any anaphylactic or allergic reaction (see Dosage and Administration ).
+Keep the patient under supervision during this period to treat any anaphylactic or allergic reaction [see Dosage and Administration (2)].